General curves on algebraic surfaces: General curves on surfaces of non-negative Kodaira dimension

 Let $F$ be a general fibre of $\pi$.
 We have $C\cdot F =: k \ge 1$.
 If $k=1$ then $\pi_{|C}: C \to B$ is an isomorphism, and it follows that every linear pencil $\Lambda$ containing $C$ is isotrivial.
-Since $C$ is general, it follows that $Y$ is ruled (as in the proof of Corollary \ref{C:free1}), which is a contradiction.
+Since $C$ is general, it follows that $Y$ is ruled (Proposition \ref{P:free1}), which is a contradiction.